A multiple criteria methodology for priority based portfolio selection: Introduction

-Some authors have also proposed to integrate MCDA methods within a GIS environment, as in \cite{TarraguelEtAl12} or \cite{GirardTo07}, or with an integrated spatial assessment, as in \cite{cerreta2010}. \cite{HamadoucheEtAl14} integrated them to select the sites that need urgent conservation in an archaeological site in Algeria.
-Similarly, \cite{OppioEtAl15} integrated spatial MCDA analysis with GIS and SWOT analysis for studying the reuse of castles in the Valle D'Aosta region.
-Another aspect to consider is the inclusion in the decision process of several stakeholders, as in \cite{YungCh13} for the preservation of historic buildings in Hong Kong or in \cite{cerreta2017perceived} for the design of resilient landscapes.
+Some authors also proposed to integrate MCDA methodologies within a GIS environment as in \cite{TarraguelEtAl12} or \cite{GirardTo07} or with an integrated spatial assessment as in \cite{cerreta2010}. \cite{HamadoucheEtAl14} integrated them to select the sites that needs urgent conservation in an archaeological site in Algeria.
+Similarly, \cite{OppioEtAl15} integrated spatial MCDA analysis with GIS and SWOT analysis for studying the reuse of castles in Valle D'Aosta region.
+Another aspect to consider is the inclusion in the decision process of several stakeholders as in \cite{YungCh13} for the preservation of historic buildings in Hong Kong or in \cite{cerreta2017perceived} for the design of resilient landscapes.

-While all these works refer to single case studies with only some insights provided on how to extend the methods to different applications, \cite{FerrettiCo15} have proposed an integrated framework involving MCDA methods for the evaluation of heritage systems.
-They stress the importance of interacting with experts and the DMs, in a transparent process, and how MCDA must support the public authorities in the definition of their strategic planning.
+While all these works are referring to single case studies with only some insights provided on how to extend the methodologies to different applications, \cite{FerrettiCo15} have proposed an integrated framework involving MCDA methods for the evaluation of heritage systems.
+They stress the importance of the interaction with the specialists and the DMs, in a transparent process, and how MCDA must support public authorities in the definition of their strategic planning.

-In this sense, \cite{NesticoEtAl17} models the investment selection of historic buildings as a knapsack problem.
-The adoption of such an approach allows defining a plan that does not consider only one project but the whole portfolio of projects.
-This strand of methods, called portfolio decision analysis \citep{SaloEtAl11}, helps DMs to make more informed decisions.
-It has been implemented in several contexts, from the location of wind farms \citep{CranmerEtAl18} to the selection of research and development projects \citep[e.g.,][]{CauglarGu17}, and it can be integrated with many other multiple criteria methods, as in \cite{barbati2018}.
+In this sense, \cite{NesticoEtAl17} models the investment selection on historic buildings as a knapsack problem.
+The adoption of such an approach allows to define a plan that does not consider only one projects but the whole portfolio of projects.
+This strand of methodologies, called portfolio decision analysis \citep{SaloEtAl11}, helps DMs to make more informed decision and it has been implemented in several contexts from location of wind farms \citep{CranmerEtAl18} to research and development project selection \citep[e.g.,][]{CauglarGu17} and it can be integrated with many other multiobjective methods as in \cite{barbati2018}.